-A total of 277 samples was selected from 73 Kakula drillholes completed between August 2016 and May 2017 (Acuity, 2018a).
-These samples represented five populations based on natural breaks: extreme >15%; main >6.5%; lower >2.5%; halo >1.0%; and background >0.25%.
-A total of 20 matrix-matched CRMs, 15 blanks, and 10 pulp duplicates was inserted with an emphasis on matching grades and placing blanks after higher-grade values.
-The samples were submitted to ALS Vancouver.
-The primary analytical method used by ALS Vancouver for the check assaying program was a four-acid digest to match that used by BVM-PT.
-Additionally, ALS Vancouver used a sodium peroxide fusion.
+A number of check assay programs were conducted.
+In each case, samples were selected to be representative of five copper grade populations based on natural breaks: extreme >15%; main >6.5%; lower >2.5%; halo >1.0%; and background >0.25%.
+All samples were submitted to ALS Vancouver, where they were subject to the same digestion method as Bureau Veritas.
+ALS Vancouver used a sodium peroxide fusion.

+The initial programme consisted of a set of 196 representative routine samples from 50 drillholes completed between June 2009 and August 2016.
+A total of 20 matrix-matched CRMs, 15 blanks, and 10 pulp duplicates was inserted with an emphasis on matching grades and placing blanks after higher values.